Will help you to save on cellular data charges

 How To Download YouTube Videos On iPhone

 Unfortunately, there isn’t an app that allows you to quickly download YouTube videos on iPhone devices.
-There’s absolutely zero chance that anything like that would be approved by Apple for App Store downloads, given the potential risk of abuse.
+There’s zero chance that anything like that would be approved by Apple for App Store downloads, given the potential risk of abuse.

 With that in mind, you’ll need to use a bit of a workaround.
 Websites like SaveTheVideo exist which will take a YouTube video link, analyze it, then allow you to convert and download the video from there.